jeremymarch/hoplitekb-chrome-ext/README.md

-Hoplite Polytonic Greek Keyboard -- Chrome Browser Extension
+Hoplite Polytonic Greek Keyboard -- Web Extension

 Very much beta.
 It will let you type polytonic Greek and also automatically changes the font of all INPUT and TEXTAREA elements to New Athena Unicode.